Latest Tennessee news, sports, business and entertainment at 1:20 a.m. CDT

 VIRUS OUTBREAK-STRANDED AMERICANS

-There's no count of the number of U.S. tourists and people from other nations trapped outside their home countries, but the flight of a Tennessee couple illustrates the problem.
-Linda Scruggs and Mike Rustici trained for months to hike to Peru's Machu Pinchu Inca ruins and arrived in the country's capital of Lima this month.
-But days after they landed, Peru's president ordered the country's borders closed.
-Scruggs and Rustici haven't been able to get a flight out.
-They say they have had little help from the U.S. Embassy in Lima and the State Department didn't respond to requests for comment.
+Tourists trapped away from their home countries because of the coronavirus and the plight of a Tennessee couple illustrates the desperation they are facing.
+Linda Scruggs and Mike Rustici trained months to hike to Peru's Machu Pinchu Inca ruins and arrived in Peru this month.
+Days after they landed, Peru's borders were closed.
+Scruggs and Rustici were stuck in a hotel for days and say they received little help from the U.S. Embassy in Lima.
+The couple were eventually able to get on a LATAM Airlines flight that landed Saturday evening in Miami.
+They said they felt relieved but also guilty because many other travelers are still stuck.

 AP-TN-VIRUS OUTBREAK-TENNESSEE LEGISLATURE